amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Regions
 -------

 Regions are geometrical constructs used in Amanzi to define subsets of the computational domain in order to specify the problem to be solved, and the output desired.
-Regions are commonly used to specify material properties, boundary conditions and obervation domains.
+Regions are commonly used to specify material properties, boundary conditions and observation domains.
 Regions may represent zero-, one-, two- or three-dimensional subsets of physical space.
 For a three-dimensional problem, the simulation domain will be a three-dimensional region bounded by a set of two-dimensional regions.
 If the simulation domain is N-dimensional, the boundary conditions must be specified over a set of regions are (N-1)-dimensional.

 Amanzi automatically defines the special region labeled "All", which is the entire simulation domain.
 Under the "Structured" option, Amanzi also automatically defines regions for the coordinate-aligned planes that bound the domain, using the following labels: "XLOBC", "XHIBC", "YLOBC", "YHIBC", "ZLOBC", "ZHIBC"

 The ``regions`` block is required.
 Within the region block no regions are required to be defined.
-The optional elements include ``region``, ``box``, ``point``, and ``plane``.
+The optional elements valid for both structured and unstructured include ``region``, ``box``, ``point``, and ``plane``.
 As in other sections there is also an options ``comments`` element.

 The elements ``box``, ``point``, and ``plane`` allow for inline description of regions.
 The ``region`` element uses a subelement to either define a ``box`` or ``plane`` region or specify a region file.
 Below are further descriptions of these elements.

+Additional regions valid only for unstructured are ``polygonal_surface`` and ``logical``.
+Additional regions valid only for structured include ``polygon`` and ``ellipse`` in 2D and ``rotated_``polygon`` and ``swept_polygon`` in 3D.

 Box
 ---